 - Simply add all ingredients into your Vitamix or high speed blender until thick and creamy.

-- The texture should be very thick, if too thick then add more almond milk.
+- The texture should be very thick, if too thick then add more almond or coconut milk.

 - If you stick a spoon into the mixture the mixture should be able to be thick enough to stay on the spoon, if not add ice or more frozen bananas.

 Lower calorie/lower sugar // use less banana or cut recipe in half

 Higher protein // add protein powder of choice (I like sunwarrior, vega, etc.)

 Have you ever tasted or used açai berrry in your cooking or smoothies?
 Share below on how you use it!